briancaffey/briancaffey.github.io/content/2022/03/27/ad-hod-developer-environments-for-django-with-aws-ecs-terraform-and-github-actions.md

 If we run the same pipeline that we initially used to deploy ad hoc environment (with `terraform init`, `terraform plan` and `terraform apply`) against the updated `brian.tfvars` file, this will result in a rolling update of the frontend and backend services ([more on rolling updates here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/deployment-type-ecs.html)).

-If there are database migrations included in the new version of the code that is going out, we will need to run the database migrations after the `terraform apply` completes.
-One of the top level outputs of our ad hov environment terraform configuration includes a complete `run-task` command that will run our database migrations when called from GitHub Actions (or our local machine).
+If there are database migrations included in the new version of the code that is going out, we need to run database migrations after the `terraform apply` completes.
+We use a top level output from the ad hov environment terraform configuration that is a `run-task` command with all appropriate arguments that will run database migrations when called from GitHub Actions.

 ### Order of Operations